Sumit-Saurabh98/competishun/README.md

 - add in watchlist
 - firebase authentication
 - logout
+- pagination

 ## Installation & Getting started

 ## Usage

-login first, if you want to add to watchlist or favorites
+login first, if you want to add to the watchlist or favorites

 ## Screenshots